John Wickham Legg

-John Wickham Legg (28 December 1843 – 28 October 1921) was an English physician and a writer on theological subjects, especially ecclesiology and liturgy.
+John Wickham Legg (28 December 1843 – 28 October 1921) was an English physician who published on medical subjects, liturgy and ecclesiology.

 Life and career

 He was the third son of the printer and bookseller George Legg, and was born at Alverstoke near Portsmouth in Hampshire, England, on 28 December 1843.
 He was educated at Winchester College and from there he went to New College, Oxford and subsequently opted to read Medicine at University College, London, where he studied under Sir William Jenner.
 Having qualified as a member of the Royal College of Surgeons, he was recommended by Jenner for the post of medical attendant to Prince Leopold, Queen Victoria's fourth son, later styled Duke of Albany, a haemophiliac.
 Though the appointment lasted only a year, the young Legg became a favourite of the Prince's wife, Princess Helen, and of their daughter, Princess Alice, Countess of Athlone.

-In 1867, Legg studied in Berlin and upon his return he obtained his M.D. and membership of the Royal College of Physicians and was appointed curator of the Pathological Museum at University College.
+In 1867, Legg studied in Berlin and upon his return he obtained his M.D.
+Having been granted membership of the Royal College of Physicians, he was appointed curator of the Pathological Museum at University College.
 He began to publish and in 1870 became Casualty Physician at St Bartholomew's Hospital, London.
 About this time he took up liturgical studies as a hobby.

-In 1872 Legg married Eliza Jane Houghton and they had a son, Leopold, in 1877.
+In 1872 Legg married Eliza Jane Houghton and they had a son, Leopold George, in 1877.

 The medical publications continued, but the liturgical studies also progressed.
-In 1875 Legg was elected a fellow of the Society of Antiquaries and the following year of the Royal College of Physicians.
+In 1875 Legg was elected a fellow of the Society of Antiquaries.
 In 1878 he became Assistant Physician at Bart's and the following year began to lecture on Pathology.
 The liturgical hobby surfaced publicly in 1879 when he became a founder member of the re-established St Paul's Ecclesiological Society and with an 1881 essay on liturgical colours.
 The medical career was still unflagging, for in 1883 he gave the Bradshaw Lecture to the Royal College of Physicians on cardiac aneurisms.
 However, ill health then intervened.
 Following two attacks of rheumatic fever, Legg resigned his offices in 1887 and gave away his medical books, retiring for the winter to Cannes.